LuckyX182/Filament_sensor_simplified/README.md

 You might experience the same problem as I experienced - the sensor was randomly triggered.
 Turns out that if running sensor wires along motor wires, it was enough to interfere with sensor reading.

 To solve this connect a shielded wire to your sensor and ground the shielding, ideally on both ends.

+If this still does not solve the random trigger issue, or you are unable to implement these solutions, you can increase the number of verification checks in the settings.
+Note: Each verification takes 0.05 seconds, so if your sensor is very close to your extruder, you may not want to set this number too high.
+I found 5-10 verifications to be more than sufficient in my testing.

 If you are unsure about your sensor being triggered, check [OctoPrint logs](https://community.octoprint.org/t/where-can-i-find-octoprints-and-octopis-log-files/299)